Alert for failed vSAN disk on Skyline health, but hardware monitoring software shows disk as healthy

 4. Power the ESXi host back on.

-The cold reboot will force the physical disks to be reinitialized.
-If there is a hardware fail on a disk, this will be picked up here, and the hardware management tool will flag the disk(s) as failed.
+NOTE: The cold reboot will force the physical disks to be reinitialized.
+If there is a hardware failure on a disk, this should be picked up by the hardware management tool and flag the disk(s) as failed.